FredHutch/CAVD-DataSpace-Reports/README.md

 Rendered DataSpace reports can be found by:

-* logging into DataSpace,
+* Log into DataSpace.
-* going to the Learn about section,
+* Go to the Learn about section.
-* then clicking on the Reports tab.
+* Click on the Reports tab.

 ![](md_resources/report_page_in_cds.png)